 Wear Medical Alert Jewelry

-Be prepared for an emergency.
-Stay safe and in style to alert paramedics and others of your medical condition.
+You can stay safe and in style by wearing medical alert jewelry.
+Some resources to help you alert paramedics and others of your medical condition include:

-These links are provided as a public service and does not imply endorsement or support of any product, program or organization.
-The information on this Web site is provided for educational purposes only.
-Consult a health care provider concerning your particular condition.
+(These links are provided as a public service and do not imply endorsement or support of any product, program or organization.
+The information on this website is provided for educational purposes only.
+Consult a healthcare provider concerning your particular condition.)

 Laughter is the Best Medicine